What is quality?

 You can also choose a clinical team led by a consultant or named healthcare professional, as long as that team provides the treatment you require.
 Find out more about patient choice on the NHS Choices website or via this patient leaflet.

 1.1 On 16 July 2009 David Nicholson wrote to all Chief Executives of NHS organisations requesting that they assure themselves of basic safeguarding practice and make a declaration of their position.

 2.1 Within NHS Bury Clinical Commissioning Group the following requirements are in place in line with the recommendations of the Care Quality Commission to ensure that systems and processes are in place to safeguard children and young people:

 NHS Bury Clinical Commissioning Group meets all statutory requirements in relation to Criminal Records Bureau checks.

 NHS Bury Clinical Commissioning Group has a safeguarding policy in place that meets with the requirements of Working Together (2013) to Safeguard Children.

 NHS Bury Clinical Commissioning Group includes Greater Manchester Safeguarding Standards in contracts and are these monitored using the tools provided.

-100% of commissioning staff within NHS Bury Clinical Commissioning Group have undertaken level 1 child protection training to date.
+100% of commissioning staff within NHS Bury Clinical Commissioning Group have undertaken level one child protection training to date.

-There is Level 2 and Level 3 training available within provider organisations.
+There is level two and level three training available within provider organisations.

-There Board level Executive Lead with the responsibility for Safeguarding Children in NHS Bury Clinical Commissioning Group.
-This Declaration will be reviewed annually.
+There is a Board level Executive Lead with the responsibility for Safeguarding Children in NHS Bury Clinical Commissioning Group.
+This declaration will be reviewed annually.
 Information regarding the Local Safeguarding Children Board can we found the Bury Council website.